freb97/random-numbers-difference/README.md

 # Plotting the difference of random generated numbers

-This repository is a short explanation of what happens when you plot the difference between each number of a large set of random generated numbers
+This repository is a short experiment of what happens when you plot the difference between each number of a large set of random generated numbers

 ## Dependencies